DCS-210/w2022-project-elly-sokona-and-ella/README.md

 -   `Star_no`: The star number of the police officer
 -   `sworn_officer_I`: Whether officer is a sworn officer or not

+units:

+-   `Unit.No.`: Individual Unit Number
+-   `Unit.Description`: The area description – physical, operational, or
+    both – of the unit
+-   `Status`: Binary variable noting whether the unit is active \[y/n\]

 ## Presentation

 Understanding our main questions –